Private backyard

 Existing bamboo is sparse where it counts, so a six-foot by six-foot section of reed fencing enhances its screening qualities.
 Reed fencing is not adequate for privacy between yards, but at 75 feet from the viewer, it performs well.

-Its important that added screening blend in for the sake of our northern adjacent neighbors, whose view above the fence between us is the bamboo and reeds.
+It’s important that added screening blend in for the sake of my northern adjacent neighbors, whose view above the fence between us is the bamboo and reeds.

-New bamboo shoots emerged May 23rd and with luck they'll hide the reeds even more.
+New bamboo shoots emerge in late May and with luck they’ll hide the reeds even more.
 After transplanting, timber bamboo sends up smaller shoots for a couple of years.
-This will suit our needs well because they leaf out at a lower height when theyre smaller.
+This will suit our needs well because they leaf out at a lower height when they’re smaller.

 New plantings